victoriacheng15/website/blog/2022/12-14-react-hooks-useeffect/index.md

 export default useFetchApi;
 ```

-Go to the component and write codes below.
+Go to the component and write the codes below.

 ```js
 import useFetchApi from "../hooks/useFetchApi";